-- At better retailers like Crate and Barrel, Horchow etc, make a point of speaking with the sales people about your desire for a quality pattern match.
+- At better retailers like Crate and Barrel and Mitchell Gold, make a point of speaking with the sales people about your desire for a quality pattern match.
 If they aren’t willing or able to work with you and you are concerned about how it will come out, perhaps select a different fabric.
 You can always do a solid upholstered fabric with the pattern you like on a pillow.

 - You can mitigate any potential matching issues by splitting up the pattern.

 - Window Treatments from retail stores are tricky because they are usually sold in single units and are almost never matched.
 But if this is where your budget is (which is totally okay), then buy several more panels than you need and try to pick out the one’s that match the closest, then pack up and return the rest.
-If you can sew and you’re ordering rod pocket panels, you can also order longer panels than you need and alter them so that the pattern matches better.
+If you can sew (or have a local dry cleaners who does alterations) and you are ordering rod pocket panels, you can also order longer panels than you need and alter them so that the pattern matches better.

 Pin for future reference.